Rugby-Argentina pick six forwards on the bench against England | Sports-Games

 Argentina also face Samoa, Japan and Chile in Pool D. Argentina team: 15-Juan Cruz Mallia, 14-Emiliano Boffelli, 13-Lucio Cinti, 12-Santiago Chocobares, 11-Mateo Carreras, 10-Santiago Carreras, 9-Gonzalo Bertranou, 8-Juan Martin Gonzalez, 7-Marcos Kremer, 6-Pablo Matera, 5-Tomas Lavanini, 4-Matias Alemanno, 3-Francisco Gomez Kodela, 2-Julian Montoya (captain), 1-Thomas Gallo Replacements: 16-Augustin Creevy, 17-Joel Sclavi, 18-Eduardo Bello, 19-Guido Petti, 20-Pedro Rubiolo, 21-Rodrigo Bruni, 22-Lautaro Bazan Velez, 23-Matias Moroni

-Argentina's Juan Cruz Mallia returns at fullback to face England in their Rugby World Cup Pool D clash in Marseille on Saturday as coach Michael Cheika opted for six forwards on the bench.
+Argentina's Juan Cruz Mallia returns at fullback to face England in their Rugby World Cup Pool D clash in Marseille on Saturday and will be the back-up flyhalf option as coach Michael Cheika opted for six forwards on the bench.

 The team is captained by hooker Julian Montoya, who packs down with props Thomas Gallo and Francisco Gomez Kodela.
 Montoya was Argentina's leading try-scorer at the 2019 World Cup and six of his 11 career tries have come at global tournaments.

+"Given the game we imagine it will be (an intense physical battle), we will have six forwards and two backs in the reserves," he said.
+England slumped to a 30-22

-at Twickenham last month to record their first-ever defeat by the visitors, leaving them in disarray ahead of the World Cup "We are only thinking about ourselves," added Cheika.
-"I say it with being respectful: everything happening outside is a distraction for us."
+loss against Fiji at Twickenham last month to record their first-ever defeat by the visitors, leaving them in disarray ahead of the World Cup.

+But Cheika said that would not change his team's mindset.
+"We have prepared as we always do," he said.

 Replacement hooker Agustin Creevy will play in his fourth World Cup, joining Mario Ledesma, Felipe Contepomi and Martin Scelzo for most by an Argentine.
 Argentina also face Samoa, Japan and Chile in Pool D.